gdt050579/AppCUI-rs/README.md

     }
 }
 impl ButtonEvents for CounterWindow {
+    // When the button is pressed, this function will be called
+    // with the handle of the button that was pressed
+    // Since we only have one button, we don't need to store its handle
-    // since there is only one button, when pressed this method will be called. fn on_pressed(&mut self, handle: Handle<Button>) -> EventProcessStatus {
+    // in the struct, as we will receive the handle via the on_pressed method fn on_pressed(&mut self, handle: Handle<Button>) -> EventProcessStatus {
         // increase the counter
         self.counter += 1;
         // create a text that containe the new counter let text = format!("{}",self.counter);
-        if let Some(button) = self.control_mut(handle) {
+        // aquire a mutable reference to the button using its handle if let Some(button) = self.control_mut(handle) {
             // set the caption of the button to th new text button.set_caption(&text);
         }
-        // tell the AppCUI framework that we have processed this event
+        // Tell the AppCUI framework that we have processed this event
-        // this allows AppCUI to repaint the button EventProcessStatus::Processed
+        // This allows AppCUI to repaint the button EventProcessStatus::Processed
     }
 }